Topic: Dynamics and Equilibrium Subtopic: Newton's laws of motion

 - What is speed time graph of object with constant speed?

-- What are base quantities?
+- What are scalar quantities?